RECASTING:

 (Fiction, Documentary, Hybrid)

-Sessions: 7–9pm GMT, first or second Monday of each month on Whereby.com
+Sessions: 7–9pm GMT, third Monday of each month on Whereby.com

 Teams of two: second participant receives 50% discount